What to Consider When Choosing the Right Tyre Size for Your SUV

 Aspect Ratio

-“The aspect ratio indicates the height of the tire’s sidewall relative to its width.
+“The aspect ratio indicates the height of the tyre’s sidewall relative to its width.
 A lower aspect ratio (e.g., 45) typically results in better handling and responsiveness but may compromise ride comfort.
 Conversely, a higher aspect ratio (e.g., 70) provides a more comfortable ride but can lead to less precise handling,” singles out Mwenda.

 Speed Rating